MathiewMay/tux-mod-manager/README.md

 - [ ] Download manager for directly downloading mods from websites (e.g. Nexusmods)
     - [x] Front-End Design
     - [x] The actual file download
-    - [ ] Putting the file in the correct location
+    - [x] Putting the file in the correct location
+    - [ ] Selecting the right file
+    - [ ] Implementing some kind of handshake with the Nexusmods API to allow seamless downlaods via the `Mod Manager Download` button on their website
     - [ ] Displaying the current downloads in the Front-End
 - [ ] Implement a game launcher for native and proton games (for the OFS)
 - [ ] Implement a per-game load order